 For the purposes of the present document, the terms and definitions given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+Dormant BWP: The dormant BWP is one of BWPs configured by netowork via dedicated RRC signalling.
+For the dormant BWP, the UE does not need to receive the corresponding PDCCH or PDSCH, but CQI measurements and beam management are required.

 HARQ information: HARQ information for DL-SCH or for UL-SCH transmissions consists of New Data Indicator (NDI), Transport Block size (TBS), Redundancy Version (RV), and HARQ process ID.

 Msg3: Message transmitted on UL-SCH containing a C-RNTI MAC CE or CCCH SDU, submitted from upper layer and associated with the UE Contention Resolution Identity, as part of a Random Access procedure.